Ian Mitchell (Chair of Governors)

 Linda Kinsella (Clerk to the Governors)

 My name is Linda Kinsella and I have worked at Litherland High School since 2003.
 My role includes PA to the Principal, Personnel Officer and Clerk to the Governors.
 I was previously a student at Litherland High and left school in 1984, not realising I would return one day!
 I have held several administrative roles across various sectors including banking and at the University of Liverpool, during which time I also completed my degree in Business and Finance.
-I am married with one son who has just left home and is studying Music at Birmingham Conservatoire.
+I am married with one son who has just left home and is studying Music in The Hague (Holland).
 I enjoy music, film and socialising with friends and family.